YOU chose Antibiotics to be the focus of Longitude Prize.

-The challenge is to create a cost-effective, accurate, rapid, and easy-to-use test for bacterial infections that will allow health professionals worldwide to administer the right antibiotics at the right time.
+The challenge is to create an affordable, accurate, rapid and easy-to-use test for bacterial infections that will allow health professionals worldwide to administer the right antibiotics at the right time.

 Now that the challenge has been chosen, we want everyone, from amateur scientists to the professional scientific community, to try and solve it.

-The Longitude Committee led by Astronomer Royal Lord Martin Rees, started in summer 2013 by convening a roundtable consultation with over 40 of the country’s leading scientists, engineers, and politicians at 10 Downing Street.
+The Longitude Committee led by Astronomer Royal Lord Martin Rees, started in the summer of 2013 in a roundtable consultation with over 40 of the country’s leading scientists, engineers, and politicians at 10 Downing Street.
 Ideas were discussed under the broad themes of:

 Under these themes the group identified a number of global challenges suitable for Longitude Prize.